Ad

 Well, no, not really.
 Implementing a carpet ban on diesel-powered vehicles will pose a huge challenge to the government.
 It’s worth a mention here that it took Europe over a decade to completely shift to the Euro-6 emission norms, while India isn’t very far from implementation of the BS-VI standards.
 Hence, a sudden restriction on diesel passenger vehicles looks highly unlikely to come by.
 Also, it may be noted that the SUV segments have shown the highest growth in recent times.
 And 70 per cent of the SUV buyers has preferred opting for the diesel variants, which is mostly due to the engine’s grunty nature going well with the robust design of the vehicle.
 Hence, a sudden shift in preference towards petrol-powered SUVs looks highly unlikely.

-See Also - Best Diesel Automatic Cars In India - Know all about them!
+See Also - Best Diesel Automatic cars In India - Know all about them!

 Finally, there is really no denying that generally, diesel-powered cars offer lower running costs and higher torque than their petrol-powered alternatives.
 Hence, those with really high usage and even those who require a high torque output are unlikely to adopt petrol-powered vehicles.